 - if your mental illness is expected to continue in the long term, with little likelihood of improvement, and that it is highly unlikely that you will ever be able to pay the tax, then DM should consider “remitting” the tax.
 This means that no further action is taken unless your circumstances improve unexpectedly.
 Remission is only likely to be given if you have low income, no assets, live in rented accommodation and are unlikely to return to work

 Speaking to DM.
 It may feel difficult to speak to DM about your own mental health.
 You may prefer to ask a care worker, a friend or relative, or an advice agency such as TaxAid to speak to DM on your behalf.
-DMB should be willing to speak to them, but may ask you to sign a letter or form of authority before they will release any information to a third party.
+You will need to provide a letter or form of authority before they will release any information to a third party.